forcedotcom/maven-force-plugin/README.md

 #Force.com Maven Plugin

+The Force.com Maven plugin enables you to generate Force.com JPA POJOs based on the objects already present in your Force.com organization.

 ##Configuring a Force.com Connection
 All plugin configurations require a Force.com connection name.
 We recommended using an environment variable for configuration.
 The environment variable name depends on the connection name.
 For more about connection names, see the [Database.com Java SDK](http://forcedotcom.github.com/java-sdk/connection-url).